agalue/opennms-drift-kubernetes/README.kops.md

 ## DNS Configuration

-Create DNS sub-domain on [Route 53](https://console.aws.amazon.com/route53/home), and make sure it works prior start the cluster; for example:
+Create DNS sub-domain on [Route 53](https://console.aws.amazon.com/route53/home), register it as an `NS` entry on your registrar matching the name servers from the sub-domain, and make sure it works prior start the cluster; for example:

 ```bash
 dig ns aws.agalue.net